 Quantum technologies enable a new generation of optical and electronic devices based on quantum states and their precise manipulation, thus opening up new prospects in numerous fields of application.

-The focus of the Joint Lab Integrated Quantum Sensors (IQS) is to develop the next generation of chip-scale quantum sensors for real world applications.
+In the Joint Lab Integrated Quantum Sensors (IQS) we aim to develop the next generation of chip-scale quantum sensors for real world applications.
 These sensors use high-precision spectroscopy techniques applied to atomic or molecular ensembles either at room temperature or near absolute zero using laser cooling and advanced cooling mechanisms.
 Here, the intrinsic properties of quantum mechanical states and their precise manipulation with laser light are exploited in order to realize instruments for highly accurate measurements of physical quantities, such as frequency, time, inertial forces as well as electrical and magnetic fields.

-R&D is carried out in close cooperation and is strategically synchronized with activities of the Joint Lab Quantum Photonic Components (QPC) at FBH, which in particular develops micro-integrated laser modules.
-Together, the Joint Labs IQS and QPC cover the full technology chain from components to systems.
+Reserch and development is carried out in close cooperation and is strategically synchronized with activities of the Joint Lab Quantum Photonic Components (QPC) at FBH.
+Together, we cover the full technology chain from components to systems.
 Activities include modeling of photonic components, hybrid micro-integration of electro-opto-mechanical devices, system design, verification, and finally the operation of quantum sensors.
 In particular, we make use of these technologies:

 Quantum sensors are important building blocks for future applications in space and fundamental science missions, e.g., for the next generation of global navigation satellite systems, Earth observation, and fundamental tests of gravity.
 Together with the Optical Metrology Group at the Humboldt-Universität zu Berlin (HU Berlin), several generations of miniaturized laser payloads and autonomous, absolute optical frequency references for operation on sounding rockets have been developed.
-Current IQS activities specifically addresseR&D for related technologies on small satellites.
-Reduction in cost, increase in performance and the possibility to realize short-mission development times predestines this satellite class for demonstrating enabling technologies in space.
+Our current activities specifically address research and development for related technologies on small satellites.
+With a reduction in cost, increase in performance and the possibility to realize short-mission development times this satellite class is predestined for demonstrating enabling technologies in space.